jfallmann/MONSDA/README.md

 The ```envs``` directory holds all the environments needed to run the pipelines in the ```workflows``` directory, these will be installed automatically when needed.

-For distribution of jobs one can either rely on local hardware, use scheduling software like the [SGE](https://docs.oracle.com/cd/E19957-01/820-0699/chp1-1/index.html) or [Slurm](https://slurm.schedmd.com/documentation.html).
+For distribution of jobs one can either rely on local hardware, use scheduling software like [Slurm](https://slurm.schedmd.com/documentation.html) or the [SGE](https://docs.oracle.com/cd/E19957-01/820-0699/chp1-1/index.html) or follow any other integration of [Snakemake](https://snakemake.readthedocs.io/en/stable/executing/cluster-cloud.html) although most of these are not tested for this repository.

-This manual will only show examples on local and SGE usage, but more information on how to use other scheduling software is available elsewhere.
+This manual will only show examples on local and SLURM usage, but more information on how to use other scheduling software is available under the link above.
+We also provide an example for SGE integration, this however dates back to the times before ```snakemake``` profiles.

 ## What is happening